zhiqiangzhongddu/Data-Science-Interview-Questions-and-Answers-General-/README.md

 #### Q22 Explain the use of Combinatorics in data science.

+    Combinatorics used a lot in data science, from feature engineer to algorithms(ensemble algorithms).Creat new features
+    by merge original feature and merge several networks in one to creat news, like bagging, boosting and stacking.

 #### Q23 Why is vectorization considered a powerful method for optimizing numerical code?

+    Vectorization can change original data to be structed.

 #### Q24 What is the goal of A/B Testing?